Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Green functions and causality

-The authors of Ref.~\cite{Heller:2022ejw} extended this inequality for complex wavenumbers, showing $\Im \omega(k) \leq |\Im k|$ by inspecting the analytic structure of a stable retarded Green’s function.
+The authors of Ref.~\cite{Heller:2022ejw} extended this inequality to complex wavenumbers, showing that ${\rm Im}~ \omega(k) \leq |{\rm Im}~ k|$ by analyzing the analytic structure of a stable retarded Green’s function.
 Generalizing Eq.~\eqref{const1}, they derived

-For $k = i p$ with $p \in \Re $ and $p \to 0$, we find $c_{s/n} \leq 1$.
-Since $\Gamma \geq 0$ is guaranteed by unitarity, the KMS condition, and the null energy condition, causality in first-order hydrodynamics is upheld by these principles.
-The relationship between causality and stability is also discussed in Refs.~\cite{Olson:1990rzl,Bemfica:2020zjp,Heller:2022ejw,Gavassino:2023myj}.
+For $k = i p$ with $p \in \mathbb{R}$ and $p \to 0$, this yields $c_{s/n} \leq 1$.
+Since $\Gamma_{\rm L} \geq 0$ is guaranteed by unitarity, the KMS condition, and the null energy condition, the upper bound on the adiabatic sound speed in first-order hydrodynamics is supported by these principles.
+The connection between causality and stability is further discussed in Refs.~\cite{Olson:1990rzl,Bemfica:2020zjp,Heller:2022ejw,Gavassino:2023myj}.

+Next, we consider the causal structure with respect to the sound speed.
+For nontrivial dispersion relations, there is a subtlety in defining the propagation speed of waves and signals, such as the phase velocity, group velocity, front velocity, etc. In particular, the standard definition of front velocity is incompatible with hydrodynamics, as it breaks down in the $k \to \infty$ limit.

+For $\Gamma_{\rm L} = 0$, the retarded Green’s function \eqref{gflgb1} reduces to that of a relativistic scalar field in Minkowski spacetime with $c = c_{s/n}$.
+The retarded propagator must vanish for spacelike separations with respect to $c_{s/n}$.
+In other words, defining $r_{s/n} \equiv c_{s/n} t - x$, we find that $G_R$ vanishes for $r_{s/n} < 0$, which defines the sound cone.
+This confirms that sound waves cannot propagate faster than the sound speed, ensuring causality with respect to the sound cone.

-Next, let us consider $\Gamma_{\rm L}>0$.
-In this case, the sound wave is dissipative, and the concept of causality becomes subtle.
-One can further Fourier transform the Green functions and find the Green functions in real space:
+For $\Gamma_{\rm L} > 0$, the sound wave becomes dissipative, and the notion of causality becomes more subtle.
+One can further Fourier transform the Green's functions in $k$:

-In the $\Gamma_{\rm L} \to 0$ limit, the Gaussian distribution converges to the delta function, and the sound waves are constrained on the sound cone.
-However, nonvanishing $\Gamma_{\rm L}$ implies that the retarded propagator is nonzero for $r_{s/n} < 0$, so that the correlation function extends outside of the sound cone.
-This is the causality problem in first-order hydrodynamics.
-The Gaussian distribution has non-vanishing tails for $|\mathbf{x}-\mathbf{y}| \to \infty$, which may naively lie outside the light cone.
-This is manifest even for the transverse mode with zero sound velocity, hence the bound on $c_{s/n}$ is insufficient to resolve this issue.
-However, it is evident that there is a validity range in the effective description \eqref{Grrealsp} since hydrodynamics is an effective theory.
+In the $\Gamma_{\rm L} \to 0$ limit, the Gaussian distribution approaches a delta function, and the sound waves are constrained to the sound cone.
+However, a nonvanishing $\Gamma_{\rm L}$ implies that the retarded propagator becomes nonzero for $r_{s/n} < 0$, meaning the correlation function extends outside the sound cone.
+This is the well-known causality issue in first-order hydrodynamics.
+The Gaussian distribution has nonzero tails for $|\mathbf{x}-\mathbf{y}| \to \infty$, which may naively extend beyond the light cone.
+This behavior is evident even for transverse modes with zero sound speed, indicating that bounding $c_{s/n}$ is insufficient to resolve the issue.